MeltingReactor/linuxZip/README.md

 # Linux Zip
-A unzipping tool that works fast.
+A unzipping tool for KDE Plasma that works fast.